-Thank you to all the volunteers who spent time on Moose Day 2021 searching for moose in Teton County.
-First, thank you to Frances Clark, who has generously dedicated countless hours of volunteer time to organizing Moose Day and Nature Mappers for many years.
+Thank you to all the volunteers who spent time on Moose Day 2022 searching for moose in Teton County.
+First, a huge thanks to Frances Clark, who has generously dedicated countless hours of volunteer time to organizing Moose Day and Nature Mappers for many years.
 We also give special thanks to our partner agencies and their staff for their contributions to the cooperative cause of Moose Day.
-This year Morgan Graham of Teton Conservation District, Ben Wise of Wyoming Game and Fish Department, Sarah Dewey and Carson Butler of Grand Teton National Park, and Jason Wilmot of Bridger-Teton National Forest participated in the survey.
-Several representatives from Jackson tour companies participated as volunteers on Moose Day 2021.
-We appreciate the time of AJ DeRosa (JH Vintage Adventures), Josh Metten (EcoTour Adventures), and Matt Fagan (Buffalo Roam Tours).
+This year Morgan Graham of Teton Conservation District, Ben Wise of Wyoming Game and Fish Department, Sarah Dewey and Carson Butler of Grand Teton National Park, and Ashley Egan and her crew from Bridger-Teton National Forest participated in the survey.
+Several representatives from Jackson tour companies participated as volunteers on Moose Day 2022.
+We appreciate the time of AJ DeRosa (JH Vintage Adventures) and Matt Fagan (Buffalo Roam Tours).
 We also thank owners and property managers for giving their generous permission to our teams to survey Snake River Ranch, Spring Creek Ranch, Jackson Hole Winery, Jackson Hole Golf and Tennis, Teton Pines, Astoria Park Conservancy, Snake River Sporting Club, and Teton Science Schools.
-Thanks to the many other private landowners who allowed us access to their properties and submitted data to the Moose Day 2021 survey.
+Thanks to the many other private landowners who allowed us access to their properties and submitted data to the Moose Day 2022 survey.
 And finally, many thanks to Aly Courtemanch, lead for Moose Day at WGFD.
 Without her, we would not have Moose Day!